 We will trek through the ups and downs over a rocky trail.
 We will walk along the river banks.
 Crossing a high suspension bridge en route is an attraction of today's trek.

-Finally, we will reach the small settlement of Machha Khola.
+Finally, we will reach the small settlement of Machha Khola at the end of fourth day of our 16 Days Manaslu Circuit Trek.
 Machha Khola is a calm village built on the slopes of the hill.
 There are good lodges there.

 Overnight in Machha Khola.

 Day 05: Machha Khola to Jagat, 1410m, 6 hours